Finding a Top Financial Advisor Firm in Madison, Wisconsin

 Before creating your portfolio, you’ll speak with an advisor about your financial situation, tax concerns, time horizon, risk tolerance and cash-flow needs.
 Based off of your discussions, your advisor will create your investment policy statement, a document that captures your portfolio’s guiding investment strategy.

 This fee-based financial advisor has the highest minimum asset requirement, at $2 million for new accounts.
-Founded in 2014, Isthmus Partners is the youngest firm on our top 10.
-Five advisors work for the firm, serving clients across the country out of an office in Madison, Wisconsin.
+Founded in 2014, Isthmus Partners is one of the youngest firms on our top 10.
+Eight investment advisors work for the firm, serving clients across the country out of an office in Madison, Wisconsin.

 Isthmus Partners has $532 million in assets under management and offers portfolio management, investment advice, financial planning and institutional portfolios.
 Evident from the high asset minimum, the firm primarily works with high-net-worth individuals and families.

 Isthmus Partners Background